mikeizbicki/cmc-csci040/week_09/lab/README.md

    and a group of hackers called "The Impact Team" acquired and leak this data in order to damage what they considered to be an immoral business.

 1. You know that the IT worker who created the `whitehouse_secrets.zip` is an active user of Ashley-Madison.
-   You suspect that the IT worker used the same password for the Ashley-Madison website as they used for the `whitehouse_secrets.zip` file.
+   This IT worker, like [most people](https://www.infosecurity-magazine.com/blogs/your-employees-reusing-passwords/), reuses the same password for everything they do.
-   So one of the passwords inside of `Ashley-Madison.txt` should open `whitehouse_secrets.zip`.
+   So one of the leaked passwords from Ashley-Madison will decrypt the `whitehouse_secrets.zip` file.
+   We just have to figure out which one.

 **Historical Aside:**